How to Accept Credit Card Payments On Your Phone / Tablet

 Learn More

-Let’s walk through the steps of setting up Invoice Simple online payments through PayPal.
+Let’s walk through the steps of setting up Invoice Simple online payments through Stripe or PayPal.
 We’ll cover two ways – through the mobile app and on the web app.

 1. If using the mobile app, open the settings found under this icon: